andrewpatrickdu/adversarial-yolov3-cowc/README.md

 ## Getting started

 ### Installations
-We used Python 3.7 to run our code and Anaconda to install the following libraries by:
+We used Python 3.7 to write/run our code and Anaconda to install the following libraries:

 ```
 conda install opencv